Kacper Wełniak

-Kacper Wełniak (born 21 May 2000) is a Polish professional footballer who plays as a forward for I liga club GKS Tychy.
+Kacper Wełniak (born 21 May 2000) is a Polish professional footballer who plays as a forward for II liga club Avia Świdnik.

 Career

 Youth career

 Wełniak started playing football in Skra Paterek.
 In 2009, he moved to Czarni Nakło nad Notecią.
 On 1 March 2013, during testing for Legia's academy, he sustained a fibula and tibia fracture and underwent surgery, with his rehabilitation lasting until November.
 During the 2014–15 season, he signed a contract with Legia Warsaw's academy, where he stayed until the rest of his youth career.
 Before his transfer, Arka Gdynia, Lech Poznań, Lechia Gdańsk and Zawisza Bydgoszcz youth teams were interested in contracting him.

 Legia Warsaw II

 He made his debut in Legia's second team on 14 June 2017, coming off the substitutes' bench in the 68th minute of a 1–2 home loss to MKS Ełk.
 On 27 September, he scored two goals during a 3–1 UEFA Youth League victory over Breiðablik's youth team.
 He scored his first goal for Legia II on 23 May 2018, in the 75th minute of a 2–2 draw with Tur Bielsk Podlaski.
 In December 2019, he underwent a trial with Stal Stalowa Wola, which did not result in contracting him.